dnesteryuk/whisperer/README.md

 #### Placeholder for FactoryGirl

-Since VCR is used to stub interraction with external services, there is a big chance that you don't have Ruby model to be used for defining factories.
+Since VCR is used to stub interractions with external services, there is a big chance that you don't have Ruby model to be used for defining factories.
 In most cases, you don't need them to generate VCR fixtures.
 Whisperer offers the placeholder class:

 ```ruby
   FactoryGirl.define do